Compact binary coalescences: Constraints on waveforms

-\emph{Remark}: The fall-off in $1/r$ of fields constructed from $g_{ab}$ in the physical spacetime translates to degree of differentiability --or smoothness-- of the conformally rescaled metric $\h{g}_{ab}$ in the Penrose completion.
+\emph{Remark}: The fall-off in $1/r$ of curvature components in the physical spacetime is often referred to as ``peeling'' and translates to degree of differentiability ---or smoothness--- of the conformally rescaled metric $\h{g}_{ab}$ in the Penrose completion.
 There has been considerable debate in the literature on whether these assumptions are physically reasonable (for a summary, see e.g. \cite{hf2}).
 Indeed, using the PN perspective it was argued in the early days that they may not be appropriate for CBC \cite{lbtd}.
-However, as noted in Appendix \ref{a2}, the current consensus in the PN literature is that the asymptotic form of the PN metric is completely consistent with the Bondi-Sachs-Penrose framework \cite{blanchet1}.
-Similarly, the key notions underlying this framework --such as $\4z$, $N$, and $\sigmaz$-- and relations between them are heavily used in NR.
+However, as noted in the Appendix, the current consensus in the PN literature is that the asymptotic form of the PN metric is completely consistent with the Bondi--Sachs--Penrose framework \cite{blanchet1}.
+Similarly, the key notions underlying this framework ---such as $\4z$, $N$, and $\sigmaz$--- and relations between them are heavily used in NR.